LinuxVoiceContainer/Respeaker-2-Mic/README.md

 ```

 Looks like the drivers are lagging or botched again which from experience happens quite regular.
-I don't fancy that rabbit hole and seraching for a fix just going to use a stereo ADC USB soundcard
+I don't fancy that rabbit hole and seraching for a fix just going to use a stereo ADC USB soundcard for now which does work...